John Clyn: Career

 Bishop James Ussher stated, possibly in error, that Clyn was a doctor of the Franciscan Order.
 This statement may be a presumption as it has no supporting evidence.
 Clyn was well educated, though just where he received his education is unknown.
 He may have attended the university at Dublin, while Oxford and Cambridge remain more distant possibilities.

 Clyn is recorded as the Guardian of the friary of Carrick in 1336; Bernadette Williams believes that he would have been about fifty at that time ("around the same age as his hero Fulk de la Freigne"), as someone mature would have been needed to hold that post.

-Clyn may have attended the General Chapter of the Friars Minor at Marseilles in 1346.
+Clyn may have attended the General Chapter of the Friars Minor at Marseille in 1346.
 At some point between 1336 and 1348 he moved to Kilkenny.

 John Clyn wrote a diary, or journal, about the Black Death, which has become a key primary source on the plague.
 He left blank pages for those who wanted to "finish the work."